Work for us

 - transporting prisoners

-- supervision and management of offenders in the community
+- supervising and managing offenders in the community

 All QCS positions are advertised on the Smart Jobs website.

 If you are interested in working with QCS, we encourage you to register on Smart Jobs to receive regular updates for relevant opportunities with QCS and to view job descriptions and role requirements for jobs that interest you.

 If you have any queries relating to employment with QCS, you can contact our Human Resources recruitment team at QCSRecruitment@corrections.qld.gov.au.